axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/api-design-principles.md

    * **MUST** : Clearly document which API endpoints and operations are idempotent.
    * **SHOULD**: Include examples and use cases demonstrating idempotency in API documentation.
    * **SHOULD**: Document expiration based on idempotency key

+### Pagination

+When exposing a collection resource, incorporating pagination into your API design is essential.
+In fact, predicting the precise amount of data to be returned is often not straightforward.
+Therefore, APIs **SHOULD** handle of resource pagination, including specifying default values in cases where they are not explicitly provided by the client.

+A collection resource **SHOULD** provide navigation links for navigating within the collection.
+This links enable clients to navigate through the paginated results.
+Simplifying client's job in constructing URLs for subsequent requests.